RichardKelley/richardkelley.github.io/readings.md

 - [Robot Mind or Robot Body: Whatever happened to the Subsumption Architecture?](http://www.artificialhumancompanions.com/robot-mind-robot-body-whatever-happened-subsumption-architecture/){:target="blank"}

-## Week 1
+### Week 1

 _Theme:_ Probabilistic Robotics.
 Modern robotics uses probability as the framework for almost everything.
 The book [Probabilistic Robotics](http://www.probabilistic-robotics.org/){:target="blank"} is still, 12 years after publication, the best resource to learn how probability can be used to solve core Robotics problems.
 This week we're reviewing chapter two, on the Bayes filter.
+The notation and vocabulary set out in that chapter is what we'll be using for most of our own work on social robotics for cars.

 We'll also start reviewing the code that currently runs on the car, and students should be prepared to present an overview of their assigned modules from our internal codebase on Friday.

-## Week 2
+### Week 2

 Coming soon.